RobThree/IClock/README.md

 # IClock
-Provides a testable abstration and alternative to DateTime.Now / DateTime.UtcNow
+Provides a testable abstraction and alternative to DateTime.Now / DateTime.UtcNow.
+Work in Progess.